mysrcs/hugooooo/content/blog/2020-07-03-How-we-monitor-our-services.md

-This is one of the few times where I take advantage of some of YAML's more advanced features: `&cpu_gt_75pct` and `&brief` are a kind of macro, which allows me to easily derivative alarms, like these ones for network activity:
+This is one of the few times where I take advantage of some of YAML's more advanced features: `&cpu_gt_75pct` and `&brief` are a kind of macro, which allows me to easily create derivative alarms, like these ones for network
+activity:

 ```yaml
 - alert: High network activity